 If you have a medication overuse headache, you'll need to stop taking the pain reliever you've been using.
 Your doctor will tell you how to do this.
 Your headaches may feel worse at first.
 But they should get better after about a week.
 The doctor may prescribe other drugs to help during this time.

 The doctor will ask you what your headache feels like.
 They'll also ask how often you get it, what you've been taking for it, and how long.
 You might have more than one type at the same time.
 If the doctor thinks some of your symptoms seem strange, they may order a CT scan or MRI.

 Things to Look For

 Most headaches aren’t dangerous.
 But they can be a sign of something serious in your brain, like bleeding or inflammation.
-See a doctor right away if your headache:
+Seek emergency medical care if your headache: